Aliases for EIF4G2 Gene

 GeneCards Summary for EIF4G2 Gene

 EIF4G2 (Eukaryotic Translation Initiation Factor 4 Gamma 2) is a Protein Coding gene.
 Diseases associated with EIF4G2 include Amnestic Disorder.
-Among its related pathways are p70S6K Signaling and Apoptotic Pathways in Synovial Fibroblasts.
+Among its related pathways are Interferon gamma signaling and Translation Insulin regulation of translation.
 GO annotations related to this gene include poly(A) RNA binding and binding.
-An important paralog of this gene is EIF4G1.
+An important paralog of this gene is EIF4G3.

 UniProtKB/Swiss-Prot Summary for EIF4G2 Gene